 You can find information from various sources online about students’ rights in relation to off-campus or online speech and student discipline.
 One source for information about students’ free speech rights in schools is the Student Press Law Center, at www.splc.org.
 If you have questions about whether a particular student’s expression or conduct outside of school can be a basis for school discipline, that is a good time to seek legal advice.

 - Talking with Kids about the Impact of Words

 Talking with students about the impact of their words can help them stay out of trouble.
 Some of us grew up hearing “Sticks and stones may break my bones but words will never hurt me,” suggesting we shouldn’t worry about what others say.
 The reality is that students today can face significant consequences for saying things that might be considered threatening.
-Even if the school ultimately agrees there was no real threat, if there is a chance of a real threat, a school might start with an emergency expulsion to make time for an investigation.

 At some point, most of us say things we wish we hadn’t, or make jokes we later realize were not funny.
 Students also might say or post things they don’t really mean.
 Taking time to talk with your child about the impact of words, and encouraging them to pause and think before posting, can help them stay out of trouble.